zwChan/Clinical-Text-Mining/README.md

    the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), and we also collecting other information about the term, such as the semantic type if it is a term in UMLS.

-## How to run
+## Prepare to run
 1. Download this project use: `git clone https://github.com/zwChan/Clinical-Text-Mining.git`.
 I recommend you use an IDE such as IDEA.
 Is is a maven project, so it should be easy to build it.
    Add an environment variable `CTM_ROOT_PATH`, which indicates the root directory of the project.
    The tool will find the configuration file and resource file in the project directory.
-2. **Prepare the UMLS data for test**. **(This step may take lots of time, but if you just try to test the basic function of this project, just directly use the example data in data/umls/first_10000.csv)** You can follow the Sujit's post [Understanding UMLS](http://sujitpal.blogspot.com/2014/01/understanding-umls.html) or the [docs of UMLM](http://www.nlm.nih.gov/research/umls/new_users/online_learning/OVR_001.html).
+2. **Prepare the UMLS data for test**. **(This step may take lots of time)** You can follow the Sujit's post [Understanding UMLS](http://sujitpal.blogspot.com/2014/01/understanding-umls.html) or the [docs of UMLM](http://www.nlm.nih.gov/research/umls/new_users/online_learning/OVR_001.html).
    At the end, you will import the UMLS data into Mysql.
+3. Build index database for fuzzy matching.
+   Run the test function: com.votors.umls.UmlsTagger2Test.testBuildIndex2db, and it will create a index table from UMLS database

-   Then export the test data  using sql:
+4. (Instead of using Mysql, use Solr for fuzzy matching.
+More complicated, not recommended) Then export the test data  using sql:
    ```
     select CUI, AUI, STR from MRCONSO
         where LAT = 'ENG'